Discover what to do and see in Sambuca di Sicilia, an iconic village in the largest and beautiful Mediterranean island rich in history and beauty.

 On the highest point of the village of Sambuca there is the large Belvedere terrace.

-Looking out, one is enraptured by a breathtaking panorama.
+Looking out, one is enraptured by a breathtaking landscape.
 The view reaches as far as the territories of Giuliana, Caltabellotta and Chiusa Sclafani, against the backdrop of the Sicani Mountains.
-At sunset everything is even more suggestive.
+And at sunset everything is even more suggestive!

-Things to see and do in Sambuca di Sicilia
+Things to do and to see in Sambuca di Sicilia: some must for your visit

-In addition to the places of interest already described in the previous paragraphs, there is much more to discover in Sambuca.
+In addition to the places of interest already described in the previous paragraphs, there is much more to discover, to do and see in Sambuca di Sicilia

 Of the 17th-18th century area, we would like to mention the Church of the Carmine and the Church of St Catherine of Alexandria, great examples of Baroque architecture.
 Noteworthy palaces include Palazzo Panitteri, characterised by an inner courtyard with a Catalan-style staircase leading to the archaeological museum and an inner garden with Mediterranean ornamental plants, and Palazzo dell'Arpa, the seat of the Town Hall.

-Typical of Sambuca are the minni di virigini (virgin breasts), baked sweets.
+Typical of Sambuca are the minni di virigini (or virgin breasts), exceptional baked sweets and an example of the delicious and varied Sicilian cuisine - which indeed boasts true declicacies as desserts.
 They are shaped like a breast with a darker protuberance at the apex.
-They are made of short pastry and contain cream, pumpkin cassata, chocolate chips and cinnamon inside.
+They are made of shortcrust pastry and contain cream, pumpkin cassata, chocolate chips and cinnamon inside.
+A delicious end to your visit to Sambuca di Sicilia!

 We recommend